Friday, May 23, 2014

 This should refresh your memory about the areas you said you’d be evaluating.
 With the areas fresh in your mind, you can watch for specific examples or direct the student to specific tasks.

-2. While reviewing the evaluation, write in client initials or other cues if assessments, interventions, programming etc. come to mind that you know the student will be completing over the next few days.
+2. While reviewing the evaluation, write in client initials or other cues of assessments, interventions, documentation and so on that come to mind that the student will be completing over the next few days or has completed.
 These cues can help to speed up your process when filling in the form later.
+Students also often find these examples helpful.

 4. Remember: direct observation is not the only place to look for material for feedback/evaluation.
-You can gather information on a student’s communication, reasoning, organization etc from:
+You can gather information on a student’s communication, reasoning, organization and so on from:

 o other staff members